preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/user-types/index.rst

 + :doc:`The Properties block </blocks/properties-block/index>`
 + :doc:`The Organization tree block </blocks/organization-tree/index>`

-As an addtion in Omnia 7.5 you can now preview the card alyout for different users:
+As an addition in Omnia 7.5 you can now preview the card layout for different users:

 .. image:: user-card-layout-user.png